Dynamics of diffusion on monoplex and multiplex networks: A message-passing approach: Binary-action games on monoplex networks

-It should be noted that players' actions are irreversible in the sense that players taking action 1 will no longer revert to action 0.
+It should be noted that players' actions are irreversible in the sense that players \addr{adopting action~1 will not have an incentive to revert to action 0}\footnote{Recall that seed nodes are \emph{assumed} to be irreversible.}.
 This guarantees the monotonicity of the contagion process, and thus there is at least one stationary equilibrium~\citep{morris2000contagion}.
-We call a class of contagion models in which the threshold condition is given by \eqref{eq:fractional_threshold} \emph{fractional-threshold models}~\citep{Watts2002,Karimi2013PhysicaA}\footnote{\cite{unicomb2021dynamics} call this type of cascade model as a relative threshold model.}. \begin{definition} If players in a network change their strategies according to \eqref{eq:fractional_threshold}, the resulting cascading behavior is called a fractional-threshold contagion. \end{definition}
+We call a class of contagion models in which the threshold condition is given by \eqref{eq:fractional_threshold} \emph{fractional-threshold models}~\citep{Watts2002,Karimi2013PhysicaA}\footnote{\cite{unicomb2021dynamics} call this type of cascade model a \emph{relative} threshold model.}. \begin{definition} If players in a network change their strategies according to \eqref{eq:fractional_threshold}, the resulting cascading behavior is called a fractional-threshold contagion. \end{definition}